 Andy Katz currently has Arizona, Baylor, Duke, and Purdue as his No. 1’s but his list was released over a week ago.
 We’ll see where he slots everyone with a new update.

 Other Notable Seeds

 Simmering just below the top tier are red hot teams that could play their way into the No. 1 seed conversation if they continue to rack up more wins in conference play.
-Teams like Duke, UCLA, Purdue, and Houston are in the mix as projected two-seeds seeds while the likes of Kentucky, Villanova, LSU, and Michigan State are being strongly considered for three-seeds,
+Teams like Kansas, LSU, UCLA, and Wisconsin are being projected for two-seeds seeds while the likes of Kentucky, Villanova, Ohio State, and Illinois are in the mix for three-seeds.